speeduino/wiki.js/Secondary_Serial_IO_interface.md

 The remote device upon hearing its ID requested will respond to the Speeduino(at the address that was sent in the outgoing packet) with the Can input channel and 8 bytes of data.It is recommended that the Data you wish to send is placed in bytes 0 and 1 (LSB and MSB respectively)if it is two bytes long or in byte 0 if it is only a single byte long, but the data can be placed in any of the data bytes(just ensure that Speeduino is configured to read those bytes in the config table above.

-The value sent is readable in Tunerstudio using the CanIN gauges
+The value sent is readable in TunerStudio using the CanIN gauges